 Almost 50% of teen girls living in Australia and New Zealand have tried losing weight and practised extreme weight loss behaviours.
 Some of which include fasting, self-induced vomiting and smoking.

 This was me too.
 I was a regular 15 year old 130 pound girl feeling inadequate in terms of my body with negative influences especially from my peers (who were often slimmer) and advertising and marketing even from brands such as Brandy Melville.

-- Companies profit off the notion that we don’t feel inadequate.
+Companies profit off the notion that we don’t feel adequate.
 Our pursuit for happiness mainly comes from external factors (think your body, materialistic items you possess) because they relate to your identity and esteem.
 I recently wrote a post that delved more into this.
 Don’t fall into this trap because you’re worth so much more.
 And definitely more than Brandy Melville clothing.

 The ‘one size fits all’ added with the aspirational aesthetic and ‘goals’ that Brandy Melville and their ambassadors have can lead to young girls intentionally restricting their diet and having negative body image in an effort to fit into their clothes when they absolutely don’t need to change their weight and who they are.